Rishikumarz/OIBSIP/README.md

-# OIBSIP
-OIBSIP (Oasis Infobyte Tech Internship Projects) Repository showcasing Level 1 tasks completed during my tech internship at Oasis Infobyte: Landing Page, Portfolio, and Temperature Converter Website.
+# OIBSIP (Oasis Infobyte Tech Internship Projects)

+Welcome to my tech internship repository for Oasis Infobyte!
+This repository showcases the Level 1 tasks completed during my internship.

+## Tasks Completed

+1. **Task 1: Landing Page**
+   - Developed a landing page using HTML, CSS, and JavaScript to promote a fictional product.
+Included responsive design and interactive elements.

+2. **Task 2: Portfolio**
+   - Created a personal portfolio website to showcase skills, projects, and contact information.
+Designed with a clean layout using Bootstrap framework.

+3. **Task 3: Temperature Converter Website**
+   - Built a web application that converts temperatures between Celsius, Fahrenheit, and Kelvin.
+Implemented using JavaScript for calculations and user interface.

+## Repository Structure

+Each task folder contains project files (HTML, CSS, JavaScript, etc.) used for development.
+Explore each folder for specific task details and project resources.

+Feel free to explore the repository and check out the projects I’ve worked on during my internship.
+If you have any questions or feedback, please reach out.